Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State vs. Butler Predictions & Picks: Spread, Total - November 17

-Friday's game between the Butler Bulldogs (3-0) and the Michigan State Spartans (1-2) at Jack Breslin Students Events Center should be a close matchup, as our computer prediction projects a final score of 72-69, with Butler taking home the win.
+Friday's game between the Butler Bulldogs (3-0) and the Michigan State Spartans (1-2) at Jack Breslin Students Events Center should be a tight matchup, as our computer prediction projects a final score of 71-70, with Butler securing the victory.
 Game time is at 6:30 PM ET on November 17.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!